Scintillation of PSR B1508+55 -- the view from a 10,000-km baseline: Abstract

 \section{Abstract}

 We report on the simultaneous Giant Metrewave Radio Telescope (GMRT) and Algonquin Radio Observatory (ARO) observations at 550-750 MHz of the scintillation of PSR B1508+55, resulting in a $\sim$10,000-km baseline.
 This regime of measurement lies between the shorter few 100-1000~km baselines of earlier multi-station observations and the much longer earth-space baselines.
 We measure a scintillation cross-correlation coefficient of $0.22$, offset from zero time lag due to a $\sim 45$~s traversal time of the scintillation pattern.
-The scintillation time of 135~s is $3\times$ longer, ruling out anisotropic as well as strictly 1D scattering.
+The scintillation time of 135~s is $3\times$ longer, ruling out isotropic as well as strictly 1D scattering.
 Hence, the low cross-correlation coefficient is indicative of highly anisotropic but 2D scattering.
-The common scintillation detected on the baseline is confined to low delays of $\lesssim 1 \mu$s, suggesting that this correlation may not be associated with the prominent parabola detected at GMRT.
-Detection of pulsed echoes and their direct imaging with the Low Frequency Array (LOFAR) by a different group enable them to measure a distance of 120~pc to the screen causing these echoes.
-These previous measurements, alongside our observations, lead us to propose that there are two scattering screens: the closer 120 pc screen causing the prominent parabola detected at GMRT, and a screen further beyond causing the scintillation detected on the GMRT-ARO baseline.
-We advance the hypothesis that the 120-pc screen partially resolves the speckle images on the screen beyond and that their scattering axes are mutually misaligned, resulting in a two-dimensional scattered disc, to explain the low cross-correlation coefficient.
+The common scintillation detected on the baseline is confined to low delays of $\lesssim 1 \mu$s, suggesting that this correlation may not be associated with the parabolic scintillation arc detected at the GMRT.
+Detection of pulsed echoes and their direct imaging with the Low Frequency Array (LOFAR) by a different group enable them to measure a distance of 125~pc to the screen causing these echoes.
+These previous measurements, alongside our observations, lead us to propose that there are at least two scattering screens: the closer 125 pc screen causing the scintillation arc detected at GMRT, and a screen further beyond causing the scintillation detected on the GMRT-ARO baseline.
+We advance the hypothesis that the 125-pc screen partially resolves the speckle images on the screen beyond leading to loss of coherence in the scintillation dynamic spectrum, to explain the low cross-correlation coefficient.